← Illusions in the Boardroom

 The system was split into independently deployable services, but the business processes were not decomposed into genuinely owned units.
 A two-day change takes six weeks because of dependencies that decomposition was supposed to eliminate.

 A logistics company needs to add a new delivery status, “held at customs,” to the tracking flow visible to customers.
-The status already exists in the customs clearance system.
-It needs to propagate to the shipment tracking service, which feeds the customer-facing portal.
+The status already exists in the customs clearance system; it needs to propagate to the shipment tracking service, which feeds the customer-facing portal.

-Weeks pass.
-Four teams are involved across seven meetings before the work can begin.
+In the logistics company, none of those conditions apply.
+The shipment tracking service does not own its data model; it reads from a shared database maintained by a “data platform” team whose change process requires approval from three service owners, because any change to the structure affects all consumers.
+Team A submits a change request, and the data platform team finds the new status value conflicts with a field used by the returns service, opening a discussion with Team B (returns), which is mid-cycle on a different priority and cannot engage for two weeks.
+Weeks pass; four teams are involved across seven meetings before the work can begin.
 The two-day change takes six weeks.
 The six-week delay on a two-day change is not an engineering failure but the cost of a structural decision: the system was split without splitting the problem.
-The board sees this as change velocity.
-The cause is ownership.
-The shared database at the centre of the vignette is the structural equivalent of a shared ledger that five departments report from: any modification to its structure requires the consent of every reader, regardless of whether the modification affects them.
+The board sees a change-velocity problem; the cause is ownership.
+The shared database at the centre of the vignette is the structural equivalent of a ledger that five departments report from: any modification to its structure requires the consent of every reader, whether or not the modification affects them.

 ...